Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ###PUBLIC POSTS

 ***When I post something publicly, who can see it?***
-Both logged-in Diaspora users and the internets at large can see a post you mark public.
+Both logged-in Diaspora users and the Internet at large can see a post you mark public.

 ***How can other people find my public post?***
 Public posts are visible to anyone on your pod's tag pages and your profile page.
 Every public post also has a special public URL that anyone can view, even if they're not logged in - thus public posts may be linked to directly from twitter, hn, etc. Public posts may also be indexed by search engines.